Table of Contents

-Oman is traditionally known for breeding Arab horses.
+Omani Sultanate is traditionally known for breeding Arab horses.
 Historically it has been famous for its purebred Arab horses.
 Omani people believe that the horse is an image of its master and a reflection of his courage, stamina and ability.

 10. Open for tourists!

-Up to 1970 there were no hotels in the country at all!
+Up to 1970, there were no hotels in the country at all!
 These days they have some of the most amazing resorts to host you.
 It is really worth a visit, so pack and go before all the others will.
 Especially if you are such a desert lover as I’m!

 If you want to visit Oman do not hesitate, it is a great country!
 One of the best I have visited in the Middle East.Opened only in 1987 to wide tourism is a real gem of Arabian Peninsula. #visitOmanClick To Tweet

 If you did like Oman Interesting Facts, please share it on social media, that would mean the world to me!